 A 2018 paper in the journal Endangered Species Research analyzes southern resident killer whale sightings in the Salish Sea between 1976 and 2014.

 Between 1962 and 1973, at least 263 killer whales were caught or killed in the waters of British Columbia and Washington (Bigg and Wolman 1975).
 Twelve of these died during capture and fifty were kept for display in aquariums.
 The remainder of the captured animals escaped or were released.
 Twenty-seven of the whales kept as captive were taken from the population now designated as endangered southern-resident killer whales (Balcomb 2018).
-All but one of those, nicknamed Lolita, have since died.
-Lolita remains in captivity at the Miami Seaquarium.
+Of those captive whales, all but one have since died.
+The sole living whale, nicknamed Lolita, remains in captivity at the Miami Seaquarium.

 Balcomb, Ken.
 (2018).
 Center for Whale Research.
 Personal correspondence.